Fantasy Football – 101

 This entire week, I’ll be supplying you with all the info you need to win your fantasy football championship.
 Hopefully, my fantasy football Top 20 player rankings and analysis at each position will help you with that.

-Tomorrow, I will start with the list of the Top 20 Quarterbacks, then on Wednesday it will be the Running Backs.
+Tomorrow, I will start with the list of the Top 20 Running Backs, then on Wednesday it will be the Quarterbacks.
 Followed on Thursday with the Wide Receivers and Friday with the Tight Ends.
 I will even provide you with a cheat sheet for your draft on Friday.

 I’m not a self proclaimed expert, as you can’t really be an expert of something that is based off luck and that involves so many variables.
 All I can do is provide facts through statistics, and with my years of experience, provide you with analysis that I hope will lead you to a fantasy title.